 Guadalajara Centro is the best area to stay in Guadalajara for first-timers because it has a super central location and it offers a wide range of tourist amenities.
 If you stay here, you will be surrouned by the most cultural and historical attractions, as well as restaurants, bars, and shops.

-Guadalajara city center is very walkable, you can easily explore on foot or take a ride the Guadalajara metro.
-Many museums, Guadalajara Cathedral, art galleries, restaurants, and shops are within walking distance apart.
+The city center is very walkable, you can easily explore on foot or take a ride the metro.
+Many museums, Cathedral, art galleries, restaurants, and shops are within walking distance apart.

 Map of areas and neighborhoods in Guadalajara:

-6 Best areas to stay in Guadalajara for tourists are:
+6 Best areas to stay in Guadalajara for tourists:

 1. Guadalajara Centro

-Centro is the best area to stay in Guadalajara for first-timers because it is the downtown area and the historic center of the city.
-The centro is home to the city’s top tourist attractions, such as the Instituto Cultural Cabañas, Palacio del Gobierno, and Teatro Degollado, a World Heritage Site.
+Centro is the best area to stay in Guadalajara for first-timers.
+It is the downtown and the historic center of the city, where you can find top attractions, such as the Instituto Cultural Cabañas, Palacio del Gobierno, and Teatro Degollado, a World Heritage Site.
 It also has high concentration of tourist amenities such as hotels, restaurants, bars, and shops.

-In the historical part of this Spanish colonial city, countless stunning locations still stand from the city’s founding, allowing you the truly understand what the area was like when it was settled.
-Guadalajara centro features buildings of a variety of architectural styles, which include Art Nouveau, Baroque, Colonial, Neoclassical, and many others.
+In the historical part of this Spanish colonial city, you can find buildings of a variety of architectural styles, which include Art Nouveau, Baroque, Colonial, Neoclassical, and many others.

 The center of the historic center is the Plaza Guadalajara, or Plaza Mayor by locals.
 You can sit on its benches, listen to Mariachi, traditional Mexican music, and enjoy the views of Guadalajara Cathedral, the Palacio Gobierno, and State of Jalisco Courthouse, just a few blocks away,